tomasklaen/statin/README.md

 Simple and tiny reactive state library.

-Statin is heavily inspired by MobX, in fact, you can say it's a re-implementation of MobX in as little code as possible.
+Statin is heavily inspired by MobX.
+It was created as an attempt to get a MobX like reactivity in as little code as possible.

 Features: